eclipsesource/play-json-schema-validator/README.md

 ## Example

-An online demo of the library can be seen [here](http://play-json-schema-validator.herokuapp.com/).
+An online demo of the library can be looked at [here](http://play-json-schema-validator.herokuapp.com/).
 See the respective [github repo](https://github.com/edgarmueller/schema-validator-web) for the source code.